Articles > Marketing > What is digital media?

 Photo and video editing

-In fact, good content can be shared across different new media technologies.
+In fact, good content can be shared across different technologies.
 A YouTube video can find its way into a Facebook post.
 An ad on the sidebar can guide a user to a company’s website.
 Great photos and video can help users make that click and form that connection.

 Headshot of Michael Feder